Liberty-Digital/react-interview/README.md

     npm test

+The above command will run the tests for all levels, it is recommended that you run tests just for the level you are on.
+To do this:

+    npm test level1

 If you prefer a more complete view of all test cases, you can run:

     npm test -- --verbose